Iran internal crisis (2025–present): Internal tension and paranoia

-The regime's inner circle appears to be entering a phase of acute paranoia.
-In the wake of Israel's initial strikes the leadership has amplified a climate of suspicion at the highest levels.
-The leadership, now gripped by fear of both external subversion and internal betrayal, is likely to retreat even further from the public sphere.
-According to one observer, appearances by the Supreme Leader may become increasingly rare and limited to tightly stage-managed events, carefully insulated from any spontaneous interaction.
+In June, the government's inner circle appeared to be entering a phase of acute paranoia.
+In the wake of Israel's initial strikes, the leadership amplified a climate of suspicion at the highest levels.
+The leadership, worried by the risks of both external subversion and internal betrayal, was predicted to be likely to retreat even further from the public sphere.
+According to one observer, appearances by the Supreme Leader were expected to become increasingly rare and limited to tightly stage-managed events, carefully insulated from any spontaneous interaction.

-But the consequences may not stop at the top.
-As fear metastasizes within the system, it risks being redirected inward, toward the population itself.
-Iranians expressed that they expect the regime to "take out all their anger" on civilians.
-In such a scenario, the people may no longer be seen merely as passive subjects, but as potential adversaries.
-The regime, in its heightened state of insecurity, could come to view society as an internal threat, one to be monitored, contained, and, if necessary, repressed.
+The possibility of fear spreading to the wider Iranian population was predicted.
+Iranians expressed their concern that the government could "take out all [its] anger" on civilians.
+In such a scenario, the people would no longer be seen merely as passive subjects, but as potential adversaries.
+The government, in its heightened state of insecurity, could come to view society as an internal threat, one to be monitored, contained, and, if necessary, repressed.